er-arcadio/technical_skills_curriculum/Linked_List_Lab/README.md

 The train engineers have a chain of train cars that are represented here in code as a linked list.
 Complete the following challenges by creating functions that manipulate the train car linked list.

 _Note: Linked lists are typically done with Object Oriented Programming.
-OOP has been omitted here to eliminate that prerequisite, but the concepts and techniques remain the same._
+The default has been saved as such.
+Use `data.py` instead of `oop_data.py` if you'd like to learn linked lists without OOP._

 ## The Lab